-SECTION 5 - KITE MAKING COMPETITION
+SECTION 5 - KITES

-While parents' and guardians' interest is encouraged and very desirable, it is work by the young person that is being judged.
+While parents' and guardians' interest is encouraged and very desirable, it is the work performed by the young person that is being judged.
 This section is open to adults, primary, middle, secondary and special school students.

 Class I TRADITIONAL BERMUDA KITE